Kantaro Hoshino

-Career
+Professional wrestling career

 Hoshino began his wrestling career after previously attempting a professional boxing career.
 He was trained by the father of Puroresu: Rikidozan.
 Using the name Kantaro Hoshino, he wrestled his debut match on December 22, 1961, against Atsuhide Koma (Masio Koma, future NWA World Middleweight Champion).
 The godfather of the ring name is Toyonobori.

 Over the next few years, Hoshino worked his way up the card and paid his dues.
-In 1967, he was sent on a learning visit to the United States with fellow up and comer Kotetsu Yamamoto, with the two forming the tag team: The Yamaha Brothers with Hoshino using the name Great Yamaha.
+In 1967, he was sent on a learning visit to the United States with fellow up and comer Kotetsu Yamamoto, with the two forming the tag team: the Yamaha Brother with Hoshino using the name "Great Yamaha".
 While in America, Hoshino enjoyed championship success.
 On August 3, 1967, the Yamaha Brothers won the AWA Southern Tag Team Championship.
 They would hold the titles for a week before losing them on August 10 to Bad Boy Hines and Len Rossi.
 Nine days later, Hoshino won the NWA Southern Junior Heavyweight Championship, he would hold the title until August 31.